NHACP-IF/NHACP-specification/nhacp-specification.md

 	offset = block-number * block-length

-The maximum payload langth for a STORAGE-PUT-BLOCK is 8192 bytes.
-Network adapters MUST return an error for STORAGE-PUT-BLOCK requests whose block length field exceeds this value.
+The maximum data lengtyh for a STORAGE-PUT-BLOCK is 8192 bytes.
+Network adapters MUST return an ERROR response with error code EINVAL for STORAGE-PUT requests whose length field exceeds this value.

 | Name         | Type | Notes                            |
 |--------------|------|----------------------------------|